Let's Get It Started

 Making decisions based on information presented in my products, services, or websites, should be done with the knowledge that your child may not be admitted to the colleges of his or her choice.

-You alone are responsible and accountable for your decisions and by your enrollment here you agree not to attempt to hold iCollege Consulting liable for your decisions at any time, under any circumstance.
+You alone are responsible and accountable for your decisions and by your purchase here you agree not to attempt to hold iCollege Consulting liable for your decisions at any time, under any circumstance.

 iCollege Consulting’s phone number is 818-419-4966, the fax number is 310-300-0266 and the e-mail address is: email@example.com